Flee From SinJuly 16, 2019

 However, shunning temples posed a challenge for certain believers in New Testament times because the best meat in town was sold on temple grounds.
-After meat had been offered as a burnt sacrifice to an idol, temple workers removed it from the altar and placed in the temple meat market, where it was sold for public consumption.
+After meat had been offered as a burnt sacrifice to an idol, temple workers removed it from the altar and placed it in the temple meat market where it was sold for public consumption.
 So to purchase the best meat in town, one had to physically go inside a pagan temple and look over the meat selection.
 As a result of this exposure, some began to fall back under the old influences from which they had been delivered.

 *[If you started reading this from your email, begin reading here.]

 Paul knew that being so physically close to those spiritually dark environments was too great a risk for these believers.
 So he urged them to stay away from those sites, lest they fall back under the influence of the demonic powers from which Christ had delivered them.
 He wrote, “Wherefore, my dearly beloved, flee from idolatry…” (1 Corinthians 10:14).

 The word “flee” in this verse is the Greek word pheugete, which means to run as fast as possible or to take flight.
 Furthermore, the tense Paul used for this word conveys that his readers were to constantly flee from idolatry with no exception.
 He was emphatically stating that idolatry should never be tolerated under any circumstances — not then, not now, not ever.
 These environments were simply too detrimental for believers who had already been delivered from a life of idolatrous practices.